 The onion pizzas were very interesting to make.
 Rather than making dough and putting pizza toppings on it, the dough and pizza "toppings" were all mixed together, and then baked on top of cabbage leaves.

+I unfortunately underestimated the amount of time it would take to bake these, so even though they were meant to be the antipasti, they weren't done until well after dinner was over.
+My mom thought they were delicious, but I thought they were very strange and slightly bland.
 For the dolce dish I had a bit of a problem with missing ingredients.
 The recipe calls for grappa, which I obviously can't buy on my own, and I completely forgot to get butter when I went shopping, so I had to wait for my dad to come home from work with the necessary ingredients.
 To make this batter I mixed water, butter, and almost a dozen eggs.

+Frying these fritters was a big challenge for me.
+I heated up the oil way too much, and the kitchen filled with smoke and smelled awful.
+My brother opened to doors for ventilation, so I was cold, smokey, and frantically attending to hot oil and fritters.
 The fritters appeared golden brown on the outside so I thought they were done, but when I cut holes in them to inject the honey and grappa mixture, I found raw dough.
 I think the reason for this was that I put to much batter in the oil at one time.
 I doubt I will try this recipe again, but if I do I will use much smaller fritters.

 After the smoke incident, I decided to stop frying.
 Rather than wasting the remaining dough, my mom and I decided to bake it.
 When it first came out of the oven it looked perfect, unfortunately it was really late by the time it was done, so we decided to eat it in the morning.
 When we got to it the next morning it had sunk down, and was basically a dense disgusting slab of buttery egg.